 Karin is VP of Integrated Media for Cancer Treatment Centers of America.
 She holds a BS in Psychology from Benedictine University and an advanced degree in healthcare from Boston University.
 She previously held marketing and advertising positions in Chicago, Amsterdam, The Netherlands and Paris.
 She lives in Boca and enjoys travel, reading yoga and environmental advocacy.
 Her involvement in Girl Scouts spans 3 generations (her mother, her, and her daughter).

-Jeannie is the head of Human Resources at Piper Aircraft in Vero Beach.
+Jeannie is the Human Resources Manager at Paradigm Precision.
 She holds a BA in communications from Baylor University and an MS in HR Management from Chapman University.
 She is a certified HR professional.
-Previous employment includes HR positions at Raytheon in South Korea and the Department of Morale, Welfare & Recreation in Harrogate, England.
-She has been a GS leader and co-leader in Lakeland, FL.
+Previous employment includes HR positions at Piper Aircraft in Vero Beach, Raytheon in South Korea and the Department of Morale, Welfare & Recreation in Harrogate, England.
+She has been a Girl Scout leader and co-leader in Lakeland, FL.
 Previous association / volunteer activity includes Leadership, Indian River County; HR Fl State Council Board Member; Fl Energy Workforce Consortium and Polk County Workforce Development Board.
 She lives in Vero and enjoys creative writing and cooking.

 Dr. Ofelia Utset